osa1/tiny/README.md

 - `/join <channel>`: Join to a channel

 - `/close`: Close the current tab.
 Leaves the channel if the current tab is a channel.
 Leaves the server if the tab is a server.
+You can use `/close <reason>` to send a goodbye message.

 - `/connect <hostname>:<port>`: Connect to a server.
 Uses `defaults` in the config file for nick, realname, hostname and auto cmds.